juliangruber/proxy-clone/Readme.md

   Harmony proxies based deep clone, that's way more efficient than the traditional clone implementations.

+## Stability

+  This module makes certain assumptions about what you do with the cloned object, and I only tested it with the operations one project required.
+If something behaves odly, open an issue and I'll look into it.

 ## Example

   The api is what you'd expect: